Lucretia (Artemisia Gentileschi, Milan): Composition

-The Rape and Trial of Artemisia Gentileschi
+The rape and trial of Artemisia Gentileschi

 In May 1611 at the age of 17 years old, Artemisia Gentileschi was raped by Agostino Tassi, a 31-year-old friend and colleague of her father, Orazio Gentileschi.
 Tassi promised marriage following the rape, which would have spared Artemisia the shame of being considered "impure" according to contemporary standards.
 However, he declined to uphold his promise and the Gentileschi family took him to court, accusing him of rape and other crimes against the family.

 During the trial, Artemisia was subjected to torture as part of her testimony in order to prove she was telling the truth.
 Metal rings were placed around her fingers and tightened while she spoke, causing agonizing pain and potentially jeopardizing her blossoming painting career.
 Tassi, on the other hand, was not required to undergo a similar experience and while ultimately convicted and banished, the sentence was not enforced.
 Like Lucretia, Artemisia Gentileschi made painful sacrifices to maintain her honor and virtue.
 While some scholars believe that Artemisia would have used her own experience to depict the anguish on the subject's face (which may possibly represent a self-portrait), others observe a woman who, like Artemisia, was determined to choose her own destiny.

 Caravaggio's influence

 Artemisia Gentileschi is known as one of the most gifted followers of Caravaggio.
-His style is characterized by the juxtaposition of extreme darks and lights, also known as chiaroscuro.
+Her style is characterized by the juxtaposition of extreme darks and lights, also known as chiaroscuro.
 In Lucretia, Gentileschi distinctly employs this method by contrasting a bright, almost glowing Lucretia against a dark, shadowy setting.
 This style creates a somber tone while heightening the drama of the scene.
 The light centered on Lucretia may also symbolize her virtue and purity.
 Garrard observes a return to this Carravaggesque approach as coincident with her return to Rome from her years in Florence, where she had adopted a maniera style.